thorhalbert/VRWorlds-CA/README.md

 # VRWorlds-CA
 Certificate Authority for VRWorlds - For Raspberry PI, written in Python

+## Warning - I am not a crypto expert.
+This code might burn your bacon and flood your basement and expose your treasure to pirates...
+Please learn what you can about this subject and check me.
+USE AT YOUR OWN RISK!

 HSM on a budget?

  * Assure existence of encrypting certificates (must be heavily passphrased)